maik97/wacky-rl/README.md

 ## Documentation

 See the [documentation](https://wacky-rl.rtfd.io) for a detailed explanation on creating your own agents with `wacky-rl`.
-For some examples check out the [agents](https://github.com/maik97/wacky-rl/tree/master/wacky_rl/agents).
+For some examples check out the prebuilt [agents](https://github.com/maik97/wacky-rl/tree/master/wacky_rl/agents).

 ## Examples